Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 ---

-Over the past two years, I have spent a lot of time working on my Game Boy emulator.
-It has reached a good point, where it has a GUI interface (including a debugger and disassembler), and passes numerous tests (comparable to some of the most accurate emulators).
+Over the past two years, I have spent a lot of time working on my Game Boy emulator, [GameRoy].
+It has reached a good point, where it has a GUI interface (including a debugger and disassembler) and passes numerous tests (comparable to some of the most accurate emulators).
+I even made a port to Android!

 However, there's always been something that I wanted to do, even before developing this emulator: implementing a dynamic recompiler, also known as a JIT